MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 >
 > Microsoft 365 A1 and A3 plans don't include PBX capabilities nor PSTN connection.
 You can purchase [add-on licenses for each of these](/teams-add-on-licensing/microsoft-teams-add-on-licensing.md).
 >
 > Microsoft 365 A5 plans only include PBX capabilities using Teams Phone System.
-You'll still need to [purchase a Teams Calling Plan or use a third-party solution](pstn-connectivity.md) to connect to the PSTN.
+You'll still need to [purchase a Teams Calling Plan or use a third-party solution](pstn-connectivity.md) to connect to external numbers on the PSTN.
 >
 > For more information on all your options to get PSTN connectivity, see [PSTN connectivity options](pstn-connectivity.md).
 >